What are the top 10 Liquid Futures Contracts?

 Most of the gold futures contracts are made up of speculators who by and large do not have any interest in taking delivery of the physical metal.
 There are many different versions of gold futures contracts including micro or mini contracts; however, the standard gold futures contract is the most popular.

 The day trading margins for gold are a bit expensive, but that doesn’t deter day traders from trading the standard gold futures contracts.
 Even with a tick size of $10.00, gold futures are still extremely liquid.

 6. EuroFx (6E)

 There are also other versions of the Euro Fx futures contracts including the e-mini and the e-micro.
-Still, among the three, the standard euro fx futures contracts is the most popular.
+Still, among the three, the standard euro fx futures contract is the most popular.
 The Euro Fx futures also come with low day trading margin requirements and for futures traders who prefer to swing trade the contracts; the standard margin requirements are fairly competitive.

 The Euro/US dollar futures contracts come in four quarterly cycles and trades almost 24 hours a day.
-The Euro Fx futures track the prices of the underlying spot EURUSD prices with the contracts being marked to market on a daily basis.
+The Euro Fx futures track the prices of the underlying spot EURUSD prices with the contracts being marked-to-market on a daily basis.

 7. 30 year T-Bonds (ZB)